 This opens the door to different flavor possibilities.
 For example, in the USA, dessert flavors like chocolate and vanilla have traditionally been used to flavor protein products.
 In China, corn and peanut are some of the current go-to flavors.
 Region-specific knowledge regarding taste preferences is imperative to developing a successful product.

 The functional food and beverage product industry is continually evolving, and the quality of ingredients and technologies is improving.
 Awareness and concern for health has increased amongst the average consumer, which has prompted the food and beverage industry to invest in new R&D initiatives.
 The protein industry is an appropriate example of this.
 Over the last five years, the shelf life and flavor profiles of animal and plant proteins have dramatically improved.
 This is due to the advancement of protein technology and the understanding of flavor masking, which is discussed in Peter Wasko’s Ask the Expert blog.
-When developing products with functional ingredients, it is invaluable to work with an experienced flavor company, like Trilogy Essential Ingredients.
+When developing products with functional ingredients, it is invaluable to work with an experienced flavor company, like Trilogy Flavors.

 As health becomes more of a concern for Americans, demand for high-quality and good-tasting nutritional products is expected to increase. .
 Brands can gain market share by making clear and concise claims about the superior taste and functional benefits of their products.